Wangkaixing/Wangkaixing.github.io/_pages/about.md

 Education
 ======
-- Master of Computer Science
+- Master of Electronic Information

-  University of Chinese Academy of Sciences, School of Computer Science and Technology (2022 - now)
+  School of Computer Science and Technology, UCAS (2022 - now)
 - Bachelor of Computer Science and Technology

-  Xiamen University, School of Information (2018 - 2022)
+  School of Information, Xiamen University (2018 - 2022)